hdmchl/V-Tracker/README.md

-Public Transport Tracker (PT Tracker)
+Vehicle Tracker (V Tracker)
 ===============
-'PT Tracker' is part of a research project in the Deparment of Electrical and Computer Systems Engineering (ECSE) at Monash University, Australia.
+'V Tracker' is part of a research project in the Department of Electrical and Computer Systems Engineering (ECSE) at Monash University, Australia.
 For more information, please refer to the project's [wiki](https://github.com/hadimichael/PT-Tracker/wiki "Wiki").

 ## (work in progress)